 That's not how it works with credit cards, though.
 When you apply for multiple credit cards in a short period, typically each inquiry will count against you.
 In general, one additional hard inquiry may knock a few points, if any, off your credit score.
 But multiple inquiries can have a compounding effect on your credit score and cause creditors to view you as a riskier borrower.

-To avoid damage to your credit, research credit cards and your likelihood of being approved before completing an application—then apply for the one you think is the best fit.
-Experian CreditMatch™ can help you with this by matching you with credit cards according to your credit profile.
+To avoid damage to your credit, research credit cards and your likelihood of being approved before completing an application—then apply for the one you think is a fit.
+Experian CreditMatch™ can help you with providing you with credit cards according to your credit profile.

 Taking on Unnecessary Credit